AlmondRumble11/GameProject/README.md

 ## Music
 Music is created using Soundtrap (combining different existing sounds provided by the website) and it's copyright-free music note selection.
 Scores can be found on SoundCloud https://soundcloud.com/jesse-mustonen-122156284

-## Tutorials and other external coding help
+## Tutorials and other external coding help (links have been added to the code as well)
 - Add log: https://discussions.unity.com/t/i-want-to-create-an-in-game-log-which-will-print-actions-that-the-player-is-making/77995/2
 - Get the player: https://www.youtube.com/watch?v=N1BKXCxM_hA
 - Shoot towards the player:https://www.youtube.com/watch?v=lHLZxd0O6XY